Sunday, July 17, 2016

 Beautifully carved pulpit

 Following the Great Siege, the Knights apparently “relaxed” a little - well, a bit too much for Rome anyway.
-The Pope despatched an Inquisitor to bring the Order back into line.
+The Pope dispatched an Inquisitor to bring the Order back into line.
 Needless to say, the Inquisitors Palace was rather luxurious for those who sat in judgement, but we all know the story of the hundreds of years of the Inquisition.
 This delightful Palace with its pleasant courtyard garden also served as the court and jail for naughty Knights.

 The Naval Museum looks like fun....

-St George also featured
+St George also featured - quite often!

 After the horrors of the Inquisitors, it was time to check out a British bakery.
 In the 19th c, the British constructed a warehouse on Il Burgu’s waterfront to make and supply bread for its forces.
 The Naval Museum is now proudly housed here.
 Although GS was initially disconcerted by banks of engines and displays of tools, it turned out to be a very interesting record of Malta’s seafaring traditions.
 Bread and minestrone featured on the provisioning list, even for slaves.